Programming641/Injuect_into_func/README.md

 is not supported yet

-Because I used maven source code as a test material, pattern 3 barely appeared in maven source code fuctions in maven source code has the frequent style of
+Because I used maven source code as a test material, pattern 3 barely appeared in maven source code.
+Fuctions in maven source code has the frequent style of

 functionName()